garrandall/popular-music-data/tracks/let-it-rain-david-nail-sarah-buxton.md

 Just let it come down on me, let it come down on me Every word, let it hurt, even more than I deserve, just let it come down on me Let it come down on me, let it rain
-Ooh let it rain, ooh let it rain, just let it rain, just let it rain, ooh let it rain
+Oh let it rain, ohlet it rain, just let it rain, just let it rain, oohet it rain